Billplz/Billplz-for-Formidable/README.md

 # Billplz for Formidable
-Billplz Payment gateway plugin for Formidable Forms
+Billplz payment gateway plugin for Formidable Forms